-When a user logs in to the KN1108v / KN116v, the interface comes up with the Port Access page displayed.
+When a user logs in to the KVM over IP switch, the interface comes up with the Port Access page displayed.
 All the ports that the user is permitted to access are listed in the Sidebar at the left of the page.
 Access permissions for those ports and the devices connected to them are assigned on a port-by-port basis from the User or Group list on the Sidebar of the User Management page.

-Assigning Device Permissions From the User's Notebook
+Assigning Device Permissions